Subterranean Termites in South Florida

 - Soil Treatments: Termiticides are applied to the soil to block entry points and eliminate termite colonies.

-- Bait Stations: Termite bait systems attract and poison foraging termites, ultimately destroying the colony.
+- Bait Stations: Termite bait systems attract and kill foraging termites with a bait that is only harmful to termites.

 - Wood Treatments: Borate-based products are applied to wooden structures to prevent termite infestations.